 Cadiz (population 2,700) is a quiet country town located to the east of the sprawling 170,000-acre Land Between the Lakes National Recreation Area and the smaller Lake Barkley State Resort Park in southwestern Kentucky.
-About 90 minutes from Nashville, this is a scenic area peppered with wooded, rolling hills, farmland, low stone walls and carpets of buttercups in the spring.
+About 90 minutes from Nashville, this is a scenic area peppered with wooded, rolling hills, farmland, low stone walls and springtime carpets of buttercups.

 Tourists come to enjoy Lake Barkley, Kentucky Lake and the abundant recreation opportunities they offer, everything from fishing, camping and waterskiing in the summer to bald eagle watching during the winter.
 These same tourists stop in Cadiz (Kay-deez) on their way to and from the recreation areas.

 The median home price is $225,000, reflecting a 1% increase since last year.
 Most neighborhoods are leafy but fairly modest.
 Home styles include ranch ramblers, raised ranch ramblers, bungalows and Colonials.
 Kentucky struggles with poverty issues, and some pockets of town have seen better days.

 Cadiz has a quiet, old fashioned atmosphere, and not a lot happens here.
 It is the kind of place where everyone knows each other and traditional values are cherished.
 At night, katydids chirp and tree frogs croak, and the air is thick and moist.
 Homestyle, locally-owned restaurants serve fried catfish, home fries and fried dill pickles.
 The Little River flows along the edge of town and has a boat ramp with easy water access.